AAhmed06/RecipeModeling/README.md

   frameborder="0"
 ></iframe>

+### Interesting Aggregate

+Of course.
+Here is the same breakdown rewritten in the first-person singular.

+In this section, I explored the relationship between a recipe's cooking time (minutes) and its complexity, measured by the number of steps (n_steps).
+I first ensured the cooking time data was clean by filtering out extreme outliers.
+After grouping the cooking time and the number of steps into the pivot table shown below, I created a data visualization to better interpret the trends.

 |   minutes |   ('mean', 'n_steps') |   ('median', 'n_steps') |   ('min', 'n_steps') |   ('max', 'n_steps') |
 |----------:|----------------------:|------------------------:|---------------------:|---------------------:|
 |         0 |               1       |                     1   |                    1 |                    1 |